L4COUR/L4COUR_AU_Aesthetic-Programming/Mini_Ex2/README.md

 # Mini_Ex2:
 **Objective:**
-To comprehend the the notion of fun through eksperimenting with computational drawing possibilities, and Goriunova's text.
+To comprehend the the notion of fun through eksperimenting with computational drawing possibilities, and Goriunova's text concerning the notion of fun.

 ### FUN.js
 This might sound weird but i found that this mini_ex2 was actually quite hard to do,